ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 Also describe in this section if the proposed dataset contains a low-resource or under-represented language.
 If this is the case or if this task has any impact on underserved communities, please elaborate here.

 ### Discussion of Biases

+the types of argumentative units are distributed as follows: 31% of the units are of type proposal, 25% assertion, 21% result, 18% means,
+3% observation, and 2% description.
+In turn, the relations are distributed: 45% of type detail, 42% support, 9% additional, and 4% sequence.
+No attack relations were identified in the set of currently annotated texts.

+When considering the distance6 of the units to their parent unit in the argumentation tree, we observe that the majority (57%) are linked to a unit that occurs right before or after it in the text, while 19% are linked to a unit with a distance of 1 unit in-between, 12% to a unit with a distance of 2 units, 6% to a unit with a distance of 3, and 6% to a unit with a distance of 4 or more.

+(p.
+44)

 Provide descriptions of specific biases that are likely to be reflected in the data, and state whether any steps were taken to reduce their impact.